 Delaware’s osprey population is one of the state’s greatest conservation success stories.
-From the days of DDT and the collapse of many raptor populations, including bald eagles and peregrine falcons, ospreys in Delaware have rebounded and the population continues to grow and expand state-wide.
+From the days of DDT and the collapse of many raptor populations, including bald eagles and peregrine falcons, osprey in Delaware have rebounded and the population continues to grow state-wide.

 Osprey Project Coordinator

 Now a bird commonly seen during the summer months, the osprey (Pandion haliaetus) can serve as an important environmental indicator and provides insight into issues that may affect it and other coastal birds.

 Osprey can be found on every continent but Antarctica.
 They are found throughout most of North America.
 In some places they stay year-round and do not migrate.

 Ospreys choose habitat with available shallow fishing grounds.
 This may include rivers, lakes, reservoirs, marsh habitat, and coastline.